AcademySoftwareFoundation/EncodingGuidelines/EncodeOpenAPV.md

 ## Ffmpeg

 Currently you need to grab the main branch, there is no official release yet that includes apv.
-There is a decoder which is impressively fast, and does support 422, 444 at 10 and 12 bits.
+There is a decoder which is impressively fast, and does support 422, 444 and 4444 at 10 and 12 bits.
-The encoder uses the OpenAPV format, but currently only supports YUV422p10le.
+The encoder uses the OpenAPV library, and currently supports 422, 444 and 4444 at 10 and 12 bits.

-## Ffapv

-Is a branch of ffmpeg that is likely to eventually be depreciated at some point it however for now it does have some additional functionality for encoding, namely:
-422 and 444 encoding at both 10 and 12-bits.

 ## Example Encoding

 ```
 ffmpeg -start_number 2500 -i “INPUT.%05d.dpx" -vframes 200 -c:v oapv -qp 20 \
-     -preset fast -pix_fmt yuv422p10le -sws_flags spline+accurate_rnd+full_chroma_int \
+     -preset fast -pix_fmt yuv444p12le -oapv-params "profile=444-12" -sws_flags spline+accurate_rnd+full_chroma_int \
      -vf "scale=in_range=full:in_color_matrix=bt709:out_range=tv:out_color_matrix=bt709" \
      -color_range tv -colorspace bt709 -color_primaries bt709 -color_trc iec61966-2-1 -y "OUTPUT.mov"
 ```